Simularia/medea/README.md

   - = "postbin" : it tries to read a *postbin* file.
   - = "csv" : it tries to read a *csv* file.
   - by default (by omitting the field or filling it with an invalid value) it tries to read a *csv* file.
-- `windOutputFile`: string containing the path to the output file with meteo and emission information for each source and species (`="./test/metout.csv"`);
+- `windOutputFile`: string containing the path to the output file where meteo and emission information for each source and species are saved (`="./test/metout.csv"`);
 - `mode`: (integer number or string) eolo mode for the model choice:
   - 0 or "spray" ⟶ spray;
   - 1 or "calpuff" ⟶ calpuff;
   - 2 or "impact" ⟶ impact;
   - 3 or "aermod" ⟶ aermod.
 - `pemspe`: string containing the path to the pemspe file: it is needed only in spray mode (mode = 0)
 - `sources`: it is a *toml* inline table, that is an array delimited by `[{...}, {...}, {...}]`, and each element is a "dictionary", in this form `{key1 = val1, key2 = val2, etc...}`, that describes a source.
 The key `scheme` defines the algorithm to apply to a source.
-The keys of a source's dictionary can be different as *ill be shown in the following.
+The keys of a source's dictionary can be different as shown in the following example:
-An example of values of this parameter is shown below:

 ```
 sources = [